vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 Curschmann, Michael

 1967 Oral Poetry in Medieval English, French, and German Literature.
-Some notes on recent research. in: Speculum 42 (1967), 36–52.
+Some notes on recent researcḥin: Speculum 42 (1967), 36–52.

 Dagens, Bruno